tami-myor/AD-Score/README.md

 <img src="images/AD prevalence.png"/>

-The score was validated on the Infant Feeding Practices Study (IFPS2), a nationally distributed questionnaire study of US households. <br>
-Variation in AD risk across different group’s scores relative to the existing rates of AD within the groups is presented. <br>
+Internal & External Validation - Variation in AD risk across different group scores relative to the existing rates of AD within the population, with 95% confidence intervals.
+The percentages displayed above the bars denote the frequency of AD occurrence within each respective risk group.
 Both iterations of the score (internal and external validations) perform better than the standard of care for both low and high-risk groups. <br>

 _**Odds Ratios of the risk groups**_ <br>